Flybe (1979–2020): Early years

-Flybe started operations on 1 November 1979 as Jersey European Airways as a result of a merger of the Jersey-based Intra Airways and the Bournemouth-based Express Air Services.
+Flybe started operations on 1 November 1979 as Jersey European Airways as a result of a merger of the Intra Airways from Jersey and Express Air Services based in Bournemouth.
 It was founded by John Habin, a resident of Jersey and the majority investor.
 After selling Aviation Beauport and other business interests, Habin invested in the firm so that it could establish several routes from Jersey Airport to major airports in the UK.
 Initially equipped with an aging fleet of war-surplus Douglas DC-3 aircraft, Jersey European Airways gradually reequipped with more modern commuter airliners.

-In November 1983, Habin sold his stake in Jersey European Airways to Jack Walker's Walker Steel Group, which already owned the Blackpool-based charter airline Spacegrand Aviation.
-Initially, these two airlines were then run separately despite partially shared management; Exeter Airport served as a critical hub, forming a meeting point between the two companies' route networks.
-In 1985, both airlines were amalgamated under the Jersey European name; the combined entity's headquarters was established at Exeter.
+In November 1983, Habin sold his stake in Jersey European Airways to Jack Walker's Walker Steel Group, which already owned the charter airline Spacegrand Aviation based in Blackpool.
+Initially, the two airlines were run separately although they partially shared management; Exeter Airport served as a critical hub, forming a meeting point between the two companies' route networks.
+In 1985, both airlines were amalgamated under the Jersey European name; the combined entity's headquarters was established in Exeter.
 In 1985, Jersey European Airways carried 160,000 passengers and achieved an annual revenue of just under £9 million.

 During 1990, Jersey European Airways' passenger count rose to 460,000, being 40 percent greater than the previous year.
-During 1991, the airline commenced its first route to London, flying between Guernsey and London Gatwick Airport.
-In 1993, it received the first of its British Aerospace 146, a four-engined jet-powered regional aircraft.
+During 1991, the airline commenced its first route to London, flying between Guernsey and London Gatwick.
+In 1993, it received the first of its British Aerospace 146 aircraft, a four-engined jet-powered regional aircraft.
 That same year, the airline introduced a business class service aboard some aircraft.
-Around this time, the Exeter hub was supplemented by connections at both London and Birmingham.
+Around that time, the Exeter hub was supplemented by connections in both London and Birmingham.
 By 1995, Jersey European Airways was again expanding after incurring minor losses during the prior year.

-In mid-1997, Jersey European Airways announced that it had achieved record results in its previous financial year amid a boom in Europe's regional airlines market; that year, the firm had secured a franchise arrangement with Air France covering routes from London Heathrow to Toulouse and Lyon, expanded its fleet to provide 32% more seat capacity, recorded a 27% increase in sales, while profits had risen by nearly a third to reach £3.4 million.
-That same year, the airline, which operated a mixed fleet of 12 British Aerospace 146s, four Fokker F27s and two Short 360s, was in the process of leasing additional BAe 146s to cater for expansion; Jim French, Jersey European's deputy chief executive, announced that it was performing detailed studies with the aim of introducing larger airliners in the 150- to 170-seat class, such as the Boeing 737 and Airbus A320 families.
+In mid-1997, Jersey European Airways announced that it had achieved record results in its previous financial year amid a boom in Europe's regional airlines market; in the same year, the firm secured a franchise arrangement with Air France covering routes from London Heathrow to Toulouse and Lyon, expanded its fleet to provide 32% more seat capacity, and recorded a 27% increase in sales while profits had risen by nearly a third to reach £3.4 million.
+That same year, the airline, which operated a mixed fleet of 12 British Aerospace 146s, four Fokker F27s and two Short 360s was in the process of leasing additional BAe 146s to cater for expansion.
+Jim French, Jersey European's deputy chief executive, announced that the company was performing detailed studies with the aim of introducing larger airliners in the 150- to 170-seat class, such as the Boeing 737 and Airbus A320 families.